 A method of determining parameters of vibration transducers by comparison with a reference sensor is based on relative measurements.

 The calibrated vibration transducer is mechanically connected to a vibration transducer used as a reference sensor.
 This test set is mounted on the vibration table of vibration bench.
-The vibration bench simulates sinusoidal fluctuations, and the connected accelerometers fluctuate in plane and are exposed to the same acceleration.
+The vibration bench simulates sinusoidal fluctuations, and the connected accelerometers fluctuate in one and the same plane and are exposed to the same acceleration.
 The signal voltage of each accelerometer is proportional to acceleration affecting the sensors:

 Thus, ratio of electric signal amplitudes from sensors is equal to ratio of their conversion coefficients (see Fig.).